-LABEL DESC RIPIIO N General Settings Profile Name Enter up to 31 alphanumeric characters for the profile name.
-This name is only visible in the Web Configurator and is only for management purposes.
-Spaces and underscores are allowed.
-Security Mode Select a security mode from the list: none, enhanced-open, wep, wpa2, wpa2-mix or wpa3. enhanced-open uses Opportunistic Wireless Encryption (OWE) which encrypts the wireless connection when possible.
+IABEL DESC RIPIIO N Security Mode Select a security mode from the list: none, enhanced-open, wep, wpa2, wpa2-mix or wpa3. enhanced-open uses Opportunistic Wireless Encryption (OWE) which encrypts the wireless connection when possible.
+Select wpa2-mix if you want the Zyxel Device WiFi network to use WPA2 security mode and provide a fallback WPA security mode for clients that only support WPA connections.
 Authentication Settings Enterprise Select this to enable 802.1X secure authentication with a RADIUS server.
 ReAuthentication Timer Enter the interval (in seconds) between authentication requests.
 Enter a 0 for unlimited time.
 Personal This field is available when you select the wpa2 , wpa2-mix or wpa3 security mode.
 Select this option to use a Pre-Shared Key (PSK) with WPA2 encryption or Simultaneous Authentication of Equals (SAE) with WPA3 encryption.
 Pre-Shared Key Enter a pre-shared key of between 8 and 63 case-sensitive ASCII characters (including spaces and symbols) or 64 hexadecimal characters.
 Transition Mode This option only displays if you set the Security Mode to wpa3 or enhanced-open .
 This option is always enabled for backwards compatibility.
 This creates two virtual APs (VAPs) with a primary (wpa3 or enhanced-open) and fallback (wpa2 or none) security method.
-Idle Timeout ow Advanced Settings button to show the fields describe below.
-Enter the idle interval (in seconds) that a client can be idle before authentication is discontinued.
-Group Key Update · · · · · · · · · · · · · · · · · · · Timer Management Frame Protection This field is configurable only when you select wpa2 in the Security Mode field and set Cipher Type to aes .
+If you want to set the security mode to WPA3-only, use the CLI to disable Thansition Mode .
+See the CLI Reference Guide for more information.
+Advance Note: Click on the Sh ow Advanced Settings button to show the fields describe below.
+Idle Timeout Enter the idle interval (in seconds) that a client can be idle before authentication is discontinued.
+Group Key Update Timer Enter the interval (in seconds) at which the AP updates the group WPA2 encryption key.
+Management Frame Protection This field is configurable only when you select wpa2 in the Security Mode field and set Cipher Type to aes .
 Data frames in 802.11 WLANs can be encrypted and authenticated with WEP, WPA or WPA2.
 But 802.11 management frames, such as beacon/probe response, association request, association response, de-authentication and disassociation are always unauthenticated and unencrypted.
 IEEE 802.11w Protected Management Frames allows APs to use the existing security mechanisms (encryption and authentication methods defined in IEEE 802.11i WPA/WPA2) to protect management frames.
 This helps prevent wireless DoS attacks.
 Select the check box to enable management frame protection (MFP) to add security to 802.11 management frames.
-This option is always enabled if you select enhanced-open or WPA3 as the Security Mode.
+This option is always enabled if you select enhanced-open or WPA3 as the Security Mode .
 If Optional is selected, WiFi clients will not be not required to support MFP.
 Management frames will be encrypted if the clients support MFP.
-If Require d is selected, WiFi clients must support MFP in order to join the Zyxel Device's WiFi network.
-Radius Settings - Primary / Secondary Radius Server Activate Select this to have the Zyxel Device use the specified RADIUS server.
+If Required is selected, WiFi clients must support MFP in order to join the Zyxel Device's WiFi network.
+Radius Settings ŭ

-Table 58 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: wpa3 (continued)
+Table 57 Configuration > Object > AP Profile > SSID > Security List > Add/Edit Security Profile > Security Mode: wpa3 (continued)